timtylin/ScholarlyMarkdown-website/Scholarly-Markdown-Guide.md

 - Special syntax/keyword for appendices
 - Multi-lingual keyword support
-- Text blocks that are enumerated and referenceable, in particular Theorems/Definitions/Examples
+- Text blocks that are enumerated and referenceable, in particular Theorems/Definitions/Examples, and other types of admonitions.
 - Better handling of author metainfo (incorporating discussions [here](https://github.com/scholmd/scholmd/wiki/Article-metadata))
 - Automatic RDF generation from metadata